subosito/flutter-action/README.md

 # flutter-action

-This action sets up a flutter environment for use in actions.
+Flutter environment for use in GitHub Actions.
 It works on Linux, Windows, and macOS.

-# Usage
+## Usage

 Use specific version and channel: